pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-08-tail-call-optimization.md

 If you check the implementations, the first version is a lot more readable than the second.
 So first, strive for readability and, only if required, reduce readability for the sake of speed.

-But only if it's really needed.
+But only if it's needed.

-This is actually one of the [miths of erlang](http://erlang.org/doc/efficiency_guide/myths.html).
+This is one of the [miths of erlang](http://erlang.org/doc/efficiency_guide/myths.html).

 At the end of the day, it's a decision that should be based on the usage of the system you are building.